ernesto27/system-design/keyvaluedb/tutorial/TUTORIAL.md

 ```

 ### Restore data from file on restore/start

-At this moment the project works fine, we can set, get value and run tests withour a problem, but we have a problem, if we restart or the server/process crash, we lost all the data on memory, especifically on the map.
+At this moment the project works fine, we can set, get value and run tests, but we have something to pay attention, if we restart or the server/process crash, we lost all the data on memory, especifically key value saved on map structure.
-we need to restore the data that is saved on the filed to the map.
+we need to restore the data that is saved on the file on the map memory in order to Set method workd normally.

 add this function on engine.go